I am elated to share the third annual Language Learning Reading Challenge with you.

 The Books that make up the Language Reading Challenge

-11. November // A book set in the country of your target language (can be fiction or nonfiction)
+11. November // A book written in your target language (originally, not a translation)

 A Few Notes Regarding the Challenge: